 Founded by Terrica Do, started as a small hobby but soon developed into a growing empire.

 The granddaughter of Vietnamese refugees, Terrica has grown up with both the influence of her Vietnamese heritage and the inspiration of American culture.
-Her grandmother, Mai Nguyen, was the main reason for her enthusiasm and appreciation for jewelry.
-Mai was born in Ha Tien in 1952 and escaped to America during the Vietnam war with her husband, Anh Le, and 7 kids.
-Anh was a former fisherman, then Vietnamese soldier who escaped a "re-education" camp after being held prisoner for 4 years.
-After escaping to America, a Lutheran church granted Mai and her family a house to live in for just $1, marking the beginning of this family's first generation to be born in America.
+Her grandmother, Mai Nguyen, was the heart behind her passion and deep appreciation for jewelry.
+Born in Ha Tien in 1952, Mai courageously escaped to America during the Vietnam War with her husband, Anh Le, and their seven children.
+Anh, once a fisherman turned Vietnamese soldier, had survived four harrowing years being a prisoner in a “re-education” camp before escaping.
+Fearing the possibility of recapture, Mai and Anh made the unthinkable decision to bring hand grenades on their escape boat—vowing to protect their family from reliving the trauma of imprisonment and the surviving the brutal realities of war.
+Their difficult journey to America was met with the generous help of refugee programs.
+A Lutheran church granted Mai and her family a house to live in for $1, marking the beginning of this family's first generation to be born in America.

-Terrica describes her earliest memory of her grandmother as an assertive woman with a fluffy perm, always wearing gold and jade.
-Without any money or a banking system, Mai always kept her jewelry close, never removing her rings or necklace or bangles.
-Terrica cherishes the intimate moments spent in her grandmother's room, trying on her favorite pieces and pleading to keep some.
-She remembers her grandmother squeezing her small fists into the tight bangles her grandma brought back from Vietnam.
-She relives the memories of listening to her grandmother haggle for better prices on gold and jade in her small town in Vietnam.
-When asked what was the inspiration to grow Kahlua Jade, Terrica says it stems from her grandmother's admiration for jewelry and the special bond they shared over it.
+Terrica recalls her earliest memory of her grandmother as an assertive (and loud) woman with a fluffy perm, always wearing gold and jade.
+With no real access to a bank or savings, Mai kept her jewelry close at all times—never removing her rings, bangles, or necklace.
+Some of Terrica’s most treasured moments were spent in her grandmother’s room, trying on her favorite pieces and begging to keep just one.
+She fondly remembers squeezing her tiny hands into the tight bangles Mai had brought from Vietnam, and listening as her grandmother skillfully bargained for gold and jade in Mai’s small hometown.
+When asked about the inspiration behind Kahlua Jade, Terrica credits her grandmother’s deep love for jewelry and the meaningful connection they shared through it.